 Do you remember that feeling of excitement when you got to watch a video for a class as a young student?
-Video content ranged from watching an episode on American history, to a fun jingle on conjunctions and articles, to the science behind atoms and chemical elements.
+Video content ranged from watching an episode on American history, a fun jingle on conjunctions and articles, or the science behind atoms and chemical elements.
 No matter the topic, you loved the opportunity to watch any video content.

 1. Using video in education is memorable and comprehensive